ganehag/pyMeterBus/README.md

 What works
 ----------

-* Querying a M-Bus device over serial.
+* Querying an M-Bus device over serial.
 * Parsing of a complete telegram.
 * Parsing of just the *Used Data* segment.
-* Generation of a basic JSON structure from the telegram/user-data/records.
+* Generating a basic JSON structure from the telegram/user-data/records.

 Basic API documentation